Tori Cooke

 Clinical Supervision

-Individual and group supervision can make the difference in sustaining
+Individual and group supervision can make the difference in sustaining the passion that brings people to the helping professions.

 As a senior social work practitioner with over twenty years of practice, management and clinical supervision experience, Tori’s supervision is informed by the work of Tony Morrison and other well developed clinical supervision models.
 Pandora also has a network of endorsed supervision specialists and leadership mentors available for connection through The Hope Collective – an independent group of committed professionals in a range of specialist areas.